NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 The template is pretty self explanatory but here are a few things to note:

-* The Instagram upload post trigger can me configured to customize the interval of how often the API is checked for new content.
+* The Instagram upload post trigger can be configured to customize the interval of how often the API is checked for new content.
 * The GET request that contains the content from your post has additional fields pertaining to your post that can be used for what ever you're looking to do.
     * I.E. User Info, Height of Image, Media ID, List of tags etc.